Service Guide

 Library hours vary from library to library.
 For details, please check the calendar.

-You can search KULINE (KU Libraries Catalog) to find books and periodicals held in the KU Libraries.
-And you can search CiNii Books (National union catalog of Japanese universities and institutes).
-In addition, you can use Electronic Journals and Bibliographic Databases.
+You can use KULINE (KU Libraries Catalog) to find books and periodicals held in the KU Libraries.
+Additionally, CiNii Books (National Union Catalog of Japanese universities and institutes) is another resource you can search.
+Furthermore, Electronic Journals and Bibliographic Databases are also available.

 Borrowing a Book